blaketan/hackathon/README.md

 =========

 Join Little Timmy as he vanquishes the darkness within his heart to find the hidden treasure!
-Help him navigate through the darkness but make sure not to take too many steps!
-Or else...
+Help him navigate through the darkness but watch your steps!

 Press 'UP' or 'W' to move up.
 Press 'DOWN' or 'S' to move down.